What factors influence the price of a custom SaaS project?

 1.1 Number of modules and functional richness

-A SaaS project is more expensive when it includes numerous management modules: CRM, invoicing, inventory management, analytical dashboards, task automation, and accounting management.
+A SaaS project becomes more expensive as it incorporates more management modules: CRM, billing, inventory management, analytical dashboards, task automation, and accounting management.
 Each business function (sales management, purchasing management, commercial management, supply chain) requires specific developments, sometimes integrated into an integrated management software package (ERP).
 The goal is to offer a software solution that precisely meets your business processes, with a customizable management tool tailored to your commercial activity.

 1.2 Technical architecture and hosting